 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst game engine.
 This engine is written entirely in Rust, a safe and fast systems programming language, and sports a clean and modern design.
 More correctly, though, Amethyst is actually a collection of separate libraries and tools that collectively make up a game engine.

 Amethyst is free and open source software, distributed under a dual license of MIT and Apache.
 This means that the engine is given to you at no cost and its source code is completely yours to tinker with.
 The code is available on GitHub.
 Contributions and feature requests will always be welcomed!

-This book is split into four sections (more coming).
-This page is the first.
+This book is split into several sections, with this introduction being the first.
 The others are:

 - Getting Started – Prepare your computer for Amethyst development.